Takomane/learningprojects/README.md

 # learningprojects

-This is where I will have all of the code from different things I am learning to see.
-Such as a calculator using JS, and other small side projects.
+Repo for all the leetcode I complete and other small projects